PowerShell/PowerShell-RFC/1-Draft/RFC0000-RFC-Enhance-some-cmdlets-with-Culture-and-Ordinal.md

 # `CurrentCulture` and comparisons

-Historically, PowerShell has used `CurrenCulture` and case-insensetive in many places to make string comparisons.
+Historically, PowerShell has used `CurrentCulture` and case-insensitive in many places to make string comparisons.

 ## Motivation